 Magnet and battery ingestion, whether of the coin-sized variety or even bigger like AAA batteries (yes, these can get beyond the mouth!), can be very dangerous.
 Since these accidents can happen so quickly, parents might not be aware that something is wrong.
 Signs and symptoms your child has swallowed a battery or magnet include:

 If you suspect your child has swallowed a magnet or a battery, take them to the emergency room immediately.
-Do not allow your child to eat or drink anything until medically assessed and do not induce vomiting in your child.
+Do not allow your child to eat or drink anything until assessed by a doctor and do not induce vomiting in your child.
 Call 911 right away if your child cannot breathe and their lips are blue.
 You should also call 911 if your child is vomiting blood.

-X-rays will be needed to identify the location of the battery or magnet and to determine if multiple magnets or a magnet as well as a metallic foreign body (i.e. something stuck to the magnet) were ingested.
-Newer magnets are smaller and even more powerful than before, meaning the “wait-and-see” approach previously used is not typically recommended.
+X-rays will be needed to identify the location of the battery or magnet, and to determine if multiple magnets or a magnet as well as a metallic foreign body (i.e. something stuck to the magnet) were ingested.
+Newer magnets are smaller and even more powerful than before, meaning the “wait-and-see” approach previously used is not recommended.

 Button batteries often require urgent removal.
 The majority of batteries ingested are button batteries and these can become fatal within hours, if lodged in the esophagus.
-Button batteries can cause severe burns to the esophagus and a child can bleed to death if there is delayed medical care.
+Button batteries can cause severe burns to the esophagus and a child can bleed to death if medical care is delayed.